 4. StoryMaps

-While this isn't necessarily a new 'technique' of designing map-based information as such, I've included StoryMaps in this list because it is a wholesome way of 'presenting' information in an interactive way to the readers and it integrates various cool features within the powerful Esri mapping ecosystem.
+While this isn't necessarily a new 'technique' of designing and displaying Map-based information as such, I've included StoryMaps in this list because it is a wholesome way of presenting information in an interactive way to the readers and it integrates various cool features within the powerful Esri mapping platform.
 As the name suggests, StoryMaps enables one to narrate a thematic, map-based, digital story.
-Enclosed below is the promo video of StoryMaps.
+Below you'll find a promo video of StoryMaps.

 Video 4: Esri StoryMaps Introductory Video